 MSPS emphasizes the importance of obtaining a range of research experiences.
 Thus, students should aim to participate in REP projects on a variety of topics and that use a range of different methods (e.g., surveys/questionnaires, perceptual/cognitive tasks, other experimental tasks, experience sampling/diary methods).

-No individual project or participation is compulsory for any student.
+No individual REP project or participation is compulsory for any student.

-Approved projects are advertised at https://unimelb.sona-systems.com.
+All REP projects must be approved by the relevant University of Melbourne Office of Research Ethics and Integrity (OREI) committee and approved projects are advertised at https://unimelb.sona-systems.com.
 No other advertisements are permitted.
-While MSPS endeavours to make REP projects available throughout the semester, availability of projects may vary over time.
+While the School endeavours to make REP projects available throughout the semester, availability of projects may vary over time.

-If it happens that a researcher does not keep a scheduled appointment, the REP credit advertised for that study should be awarded to the participant.
+If a researcher fails to attend a scheduled appointment, the REP credit advertised for that study should be awarded to the participant.
 In practice, this rarely occurs, but if it happens the participant should contact the REP Convenor.
-On the other hand, if a participant does not attend a scheduled appointment or does not complete a study to which they signed up, the REP credit advertised for that study will normally not be awarded to the participant, other than in exceptional circumstances and in consultation with the REP Convenor.
+If a participant does not attend a scheduled appointment or does not complete an REP study they have signed up for, the REP credit advertised for that study will not be awarded to the participant, other than in exceptional circumstances and in consultation with the REP Convenor.

-Students who do not wish to participate in the REP but would like to be eligible for 5% course credit may contact the REP convenor to arrange an alternative assessment task.
+Students who do not wish to participate in the REP but would like to be eligible for 5% course credit may contact the REP convenor to arrange an alternative written assessment.
 Students wishing to make use of this alternative provision must contact the REP convener within the first 4 weeks of semester.
 Requests for alternative assessment submitted after this date will not be considered.
 Students who have concerns about participating in research through the REP may contact the REP Convenor.
-This provision is drawn to students’ attention in the first week of semester and is clearly stated in the first-year course manuals.
+This provision is drawn to students’ attention in the first week of semester and is clearly stated in the relevant undergraduate subject manuals.

 Information for Staff and Research Students (REP Researchers)